-If You Relate To These 16 Situations, You Grew Up With Immature Parents
+If You Relate to These 16 Situations, You Grew Up With Immature Parents

-Not everyone who has kids is up to the job — in fact, many are still emotionally/mentally like children themselves.
+Not everyone who has kids is up to the job.
+In fact, many are still emotionally/mentally like children themselves.

 Envato Elements